 How many students study at the University of New Haven's Tuscany Campus?

-Approximately 60 students study abroad each semester at the University of New Haven's Tuscany Campus and about half of them in the fall are freshmen.
+Approximately 60 students study abroad each semester at the University of New Haven's Tuscany Campus and about half of them in the fall are first year students.

-How are students selected for the freshmen study abroad program?
+How are students selected for the first year study abroad program?

 The selection process is based on your application and interview.
 When reviewing your application we consider your high school GPA and SAT and/or ACT scores as well as your essay.

 The official semester dates are similar to those of the main campus.
 We will add the exact semester dates to the website once they are determined.

 The Study Abroad Office purchases group airfare for the program.
 Everyone flies out together from JFK airport in New York.
 The round trip airfare is approximately $1200-1500.
 It will be billed to the student’s University of New Haven account and will show up on their fall bill.